False Claims Act (“FCA” or “Qui Tam”)

 FCA cases are usually brought by a whistle blower who must prove federal money was obtained through a false claim.

 We have represented many whistleblowers and concentrate on this area of the law.
-We are proud members of the Taxpayers Against Fraud Organization.
+One of our lawyers is a proud member of the Taxpayers Against Fraud Organization.
 Unfortunately we turn down more FCA cases than we take usually because of lack of proof.
 FCA cases need to be proved without discovery.
 Qui Tam cases are not discovery fishing expeditions.
 The whistleblower needs to have the evidence to prove the case.
 One of the easiest FCA cases to prove can be bribery of foreign government officials.
 All we need is the cancelled check.

 Tollefsen Law uniquely offers a Certified Fraud Examiner and Certified Controls Specialist to review your case

 The traditional name for cases which attempt to recover money defrauded from the king is “Qui Tam” litigation.
 Qui Tam is pronounced “kee tam” or “kway tam”) and is an abbreviation from the Latin “qui tam pro domino rege quam pro sic ipso in hoc parte sequitur” meaning “who as well for the king as for himself sues in this matter.”

 History of Qui Tam Laws in the United States

 Qui tam legal actions can be traced back as far as 13th Century England where they were used by private citizens to gain access to the king’s court.
 The U.S. legal system, derived from the British system, allowed qui tam actions since the nation’s founding in 1776.
 They were rare.
 More

 Do not confuse the False Claims Act (Qui Tam) with whistleblower protections statutes or the SEC’s whistleblower bounty program.
 More